Skip to main content

 • “The gameplay is very boring, and the level progression goes from hard to impossible.”

-• “The way the gameplay handles is simple, but never rewards you for winning a match; it's more like, 'yup, that's nice, go away, do the next one' like a chore.”
+• “The way the gameplay handles is simple, but never rewards you for winning a match; it's more like, 'yup, that's nice, go away and do the next one' like a chore.”

 • graphics

-• “The basic premise is that you're an anti-virus program defending off viruses, and the visuals and music that accompany it fit their roles well to put you into that world.”
+• “The basic premise is that you're an anti-virus program defending off viruses, and the visuals and music that accompany it fit their roles well to immerse you in that world.”

 • grinding